-Extraction makes for a brain dead but reasonably exciting shoot ‘em up showcasing Chris Hemsworth’s physicality at the expense of his sense of humor.
+Extraction (Netflix) makes for a brain dead but reasonably exciting shoot ‘em up showcasing Chris Hemsworth’s physicality at the expense of his sense of humor.

 Every so often, an action movie comes along that leaves its mark on the genre to such a degree that other action movies all seem derivative.
 Die Hard moved us beyond steroidal action figure heroes and made snappy banter the norm.
 The Matrix revolutionized the use of slow motion and camera movement in action scenes.
 The Bourne series made choppy, visceral editing the norm.
 Recently, John Wick has become the signature series in action.
 Inspired by the growth of hardcore Asian martial arts movies like The Raid: Redemption, the Chad Stahelsk/David Leitch flick added a very American influence on gunplay.